AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-transfer.md

 1. Click **[!UICONTROL Verify]**.

 1. **Submit a Support request** to inform the Support team that you have updated the account owner's email address.
+Include the previous account owner's email address in your request.

  There are additional steps to be performed by Support, such as updating the email address on your [Commerce Marketplace](https://commercemarketplace.adobe.com/) profile.